angeltorgon/components/src/components/Button/README.md

-# Text
+# Button

-This is a simple span tag.
+This is a simple button tag.